Northern Virginia Health Policy Forum

 At Houston Methodist, a core team of health and technology professionals, self-described as “Digital Innovation Obsessed People,” leads the hospital’s Center for Innovation.
 Their mandate: drive new pilots and programs that will facilitate success across the healthcare spectrum.
 Roberta Schwartz, PhD, MHS, is the Executive Vice President and Chief Innovation Officer at the Houston Methodist healthcare system.
 She joined the Northern Virginia Health Policy Forum on March 20 to share her front-line view of the future of AI in healthcare as well as the existing innovations shaping our present-day healthcare system.

+Watch highlights or the event in its entirety below.
 Download a summary of the event here.

 OUR FEBRUARY 2024 EVENT: MEDICARE ADVANTAGE PLANS